FISH PICCATA

 ¼ cup parsley, chopped

-First cut each fish filet in half to create 4 servings of fish.
+If you are using large fish filets, begun by cutting each fish filet in half to create 4 servings of fish.
 If you are using smaller fish filets, where cutting them in half would create portions that are too small, then use 4 whole fish filets.
 Pat the fish fry with paper towels and season the filets with salt and pepper on both sides.

 Add 2 tbsp of oil and 2 tbsp of butter to a pan over medium heat.
 Once the butter melts and the pan is coated, add 2-3 of the flour coated fish filets to the pan.
 Do not crowd the pan.
 Cook the fish in batches.
 Sauté the fish for 2-3 minutes per side, until the fish is golden on each side.
 Remove the filets from the pan and reserve on a plate.
 Repeat for each batch of fish.

 Reduce the heat to low-medium.
 If needed, add another 2 tbsp of oil to the pan, then add the artichokes.
 Briefly sear the artichokes for a minute or two, and then add the garlic.
 Sauté for a minute.
 Add the white wine to the pan and deglaze, scraping up any brown bits from the bottom of the pan, and then whisk for about a minute.
-Add the chicken stock, lemon juice, and capers, and stir.
-Allow the sauce to simmer on low for 2-3 minutes and then nestle the fish into the sauce.
-Allow the fish to simmer in the sauce for 5 minutes.
+Allow the wine to reduce for about 2-3 minutes.